teriiehina/PMMetroView/README.md

 A UIView subclass to display the parisian subway lines' logo without any image files

+# Why ?

+Because I wanted to think about a way to use code to draw images for quite a while.
+It should not be cumbersome to use.
+Thus converting an image to code or updating it should be fast and painless.
+Thanks to CodePaint, this is almost possible.

+Next step should be that CodePaint gives us size-independent code.

 # Comparisons

 Those are very simple tests for the moment being.
 Please feel free to add more